Northumberland Walks Logo

 Carey Burn Waterfalls.

 This is the narrowest part of the valley, from here the valley floor opens out a bit.
-Continue to follow the burn, though at this point some diversions may be needed as it can be very boggy after wet weather.
+We continued to follow the burn, though at this point where some diversions may be needed as it can be very boggy after wet weather.

-The valley turns west and soon you will join a path from the right known as "Hellpath".
-This descends through forest from Wooler Common.
+The valley turns west and soon we joined a path from the right known as "Hellpath".
+This descends through the forest from Wooler Common.

 Beyond the waterfalls the valley widens.